truethari/thumb-gen/README.md

 (These may change during the update)

--  The number of screen images that should be included in the final thumbnail image.
+-  The number of screen images that should be included in the final thumbnail image

 -  Thumbnail image quality

 -  Font type in the video info panel.
-You can add a file path of a font file (.ttf) to this.
+You can add a file path of a font file (.ttf) to this

 -  Font size in the video info panel

 -  Custom text in the video info panel

 Download font files : [FontSquirrel](https://www.fontsquirrel.com/)